thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 In this update, we add a 'ref' named `modalHeadingRef` to track our modal's heading.
 The 'Open Modal' button gets `aria-haspopup="dialog"` and `aria-expanded={showModal ? 'true' : 'false'}` so assistive technologies understand it opens a dialog and if it's currently open.
 We also add a `useEffect` hook to close the modal and shift focus back when the Escape key is pressed.
 Finally, `triggerElementRef` and `modalHeadingRef` are passed to the `Modal` component.

-### Trapping Focus
+### Reuseable Hooks

 Next, it's crucial to guarantee that when our modal is open, users cannot interact with the background content.
 This is particularly important for keyboard and screen reader users.
 To address this, we'll create a hook named `useFocusTrap`.
 Also, remember that we've already used the `modal-backdrop` class to visually indicate that the content behind the modal is inactive, which is ideal.

-Now, let's create a new file named `useFocusTrap.ts` in your hooks directory and add the following code:
+Let's create a new file named `useFocusTrap.ts` in your hooks directory and add the following code:

 ```
 // src/hooks/useFocusTrap.ts